Awards Trust of India to Host Atal Bharat Gaurav Sammaan, Bhartiya Sahitya Sammaan and Ambedkar Bharat Gaurav Sammaan in Guwahati on October 29, 2025 - www.lokmattimes.com

 Awards Trust of India to Host Atal Bharat Gaurav Sammaan, Bhartiya Sahitya Sammaan and Ambedkar Bharat Gaurav Sammaan in Guwahati on October 29, 2025

-PNN New Delhi [India], September 29: The Awards Trust of India (ATI), in association with Aura Profile Management Services, ...
+New Delhi [India], September 29: The Awards Trust of India (ATI), in association with Aura Profile Management Services, is all set ...

 This landmark ceremony is not just about celebrating individual excellence but also about acknowledging contributions that uplift society, inspire generations, and strengthen the idea of India.